os-autoinst/openqa_review/README.md

 tox
 ```

+It is also possible to run only a special environment, e.g. `tox -e flake8` for
+the linter, `tox -e py38` for running tests at the specified Python version (the
+interpreter needs to be installed for this version) or `tox -e cov` for the
+coverage report (see details below).
+These environments are configured in
+`tox.ini`.

+To ensure files are passing the style check, invoke `black .` to apply
+correct formatting.

+If you are running into issues installing dependencies (resulting in an error
+like "Could not build wheels…"), try to remove the temporary `.tox` directory
+(or the subfolder for the problematic environment within).

+### Run tests via `pytest`
-Or you can run the tests via pytest with one of the following commands:
+You can also run the tests via `pytest` with one of the following commands:

 ```
 pytest